Editor's pick — mattress topper

 The weight applied on the topper

 The more weight a topper supports, the sooner it will need to be replaced.
-Toppers are nevertheless a good solution for people who are heavier since they can extend the longevity of the mattress underneath.
+Toppers are still a good solution for people who are heavier since they can extend the longevity of the mattress underneath.

 How well the topper is cared for